Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Event reconstruction and selection

 After \OSSS subtraction, we obtain an event yield of $118\,625 \pm 947$ ($132\,117 \pm 941$) in the $\Wen$ ($\Wmn$) channel.
 Table~\ref{fractiontable} shows the flavour composition of the selected sample, as predicted by the simulation.
 The purity of the $\Wc$ signal events is about 75\%.
 The dominant background comes from $\Wlight$ jets (around 15\%), mostly from the processes ${\PQu \Pg \to \PWp + \PQd }$ and ${\PQd \Pg \to \PWm + \PQu}$, which are OS.
 Figure~\ref{fig:sv_in_jet_pt} shows the distributions after \OSSS subtraction of the secondary vertex displacement significance and the corrected secondary-vertex mass for data and simulation. \begin{linenomath*}

 \end{linenomath*} \begin{linenomath*}

 \end{linenomath*}

 The distributions from the MC simulations are corrected for known discrepancies between data and simulation in the secondary vertex reconstruction.
 The events of the SL sample are used to compute data-to-simulation scale factors for the efficiency of charm identification through the reconstruction of a SV~\cite{EPJC78, CMS-PAPER-BTV-16-002}.
 The fraction of events in the SL sample with a secondary vertex is computed for data and simulation, and the ratio of data to simulation is applied as a scale factor to simulated $\Wc$ signal events in the SV sample.
 The scale factor is $0.94 \pm 0.03$, where the uncertainty includes the statistical and systematic effects.
 The systematic uncertainty includes contributions from the uncertainties in the pileup description, jet energy scale and resolution, lepton efficiencies, background subtraction, and modelling of charm production and decay fractions in the simulation.
+The dependence of the scale factor on the $\pt$ of the jet is included when computing differential cross sections, as explained in Section~\ref{sec:xsec_diff}.

-A jet $\pt$- and $\eta$-dependent correction factor between 1.0 and 1.2 is applied to the $\Wlight$ component of the $\Wj$ simulation to account for inaccuracies in the description of light-flavour jet contamination entering the signal~\cite{CMS-PAS-BTV-13-001}.
+A jet $\pt$- and $\eta$-dependent correction factor between 1.0 and 1.2 is applied to the $\Wlight$ component of the $\Wj$ simulation to account for inaccuracies in the description of light-flavour jet contamination entering the signal.
+Those values correspond to data/simulation correction factors for light jets being misidentified as heavy-flavour jets, as computed in Ref.~\cite{CMS-PAS-BTV-13-001}.